ralismark/ralismark.github.io/_posts/2019-05-28-edge-trees.md

 *Figure 3: The original tree, with the nodes relabelled with their depth in the centroid tree*

 As you can see, the centroid tree can be defined recursively, and so can a Cartesian tree.
 Similarly, a binary search tree is basically a centroid tree of a linear chain.
-All these kinda of trees can be broadly described in a way that appears like divide and conquer, leading to their name of "Implicit divide and conquer trees"[^1].
+All these kinds of trees can be broadly described in a way that appears like divide and conquer, leading to their name of "Implicit divide and conquer trees"[^1].
 They can roughly be defined in this way -- for some given some structure (state space, graph, etc.):

 - The root is an element of this structure, which is subsequently removed.
 - The subtrees are implicit D&C trees of the disjoint parts of the remaining structure after the root element is removed.